natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  .. math:: K_c = \left\{\begin{array}{l}\frac{LAI}{3}\mathrm{\ when\ } LAI \leq 3\\ 1\end{array}\right.

  :math:`K_c` estimates for non-vegetated LULC are based on (Allen 1998).
 Note that these values are only approximate, but unless the LULC represents a significant portion of the watershed, the impact of the approximation on model results should be minimal.
-	* Kc for <2m open water can be approximated by Kc=1000;
+	* Kc for <2m open water can be approximated by Kc=1;
-	* Kc for >5m open water is in the range of 700 to 1100;
+	* Kc for >5m open water is in the range of 700 to 1.1;
-	* Kc for wetlands can be assumed in the range of 1000 to 1200;
+	* Kc for wetlands can be assumed in the range of 1 to 1.2;
 	* Kc for bare soil ranges from 300 to 700 depending on climate (in particular rainfall frequency).
-It can be estimated at Kc=500 (see Allen 1998, Chapter 11).
+It can be estimated at Kc=0.5 (see Allen 1998, Chapter 11).
 Additional information for determining Kc for bare soil can be found in (Allen 2005).
 	* Kc for built areas can be set to f*0.1 +(1-f)*0.6 where f is the fraction of impervious cover in the area.
 Here, evapotranspiration from pervious areas in built environments is assumed to be approximately 60% of reference evapotranspiration (i.e. the average between lawn grass and bare soil).
 In addition, evaporation from impervious surface is assumed at 10% of PET.
 Should local data be available, the user may compute an annual average estimate of Kc, using the method described for crop factors.

- Once evapotranspiration coefficients have been established for all land use / land classes they must be multiplied by 1000 to obtain the integer value, i.e. Int(:math:`K_c` x 1000).
     No zero values are allowed.

   *Sample Evapotranspiration coefficient :math:`K_c` Table.*

   ====== =========================== ====
   ID     Vegetation Type             Kc
   ====== =========================== ====
-  1      Evergreen Needleleaf Forest 1000
+  1      Evergreen Needleleaf Forest 1
-  2      Evergreen Broadleaf Forest  1000
+  2      Evergreen Broadleaf Forest  1
-  3      Deciduous Needleleaf Forest 1000
+  3      Deciduous Needleleaf Forest 1
-  4      Deciduous Broadleaf Forest  1000
+  4      Deciduous Broadleaf Forest  1
-  5      Mixed Cover                 1000
+  5      Mixed Cover                 1
-  6      Woodland                    1000
+  6      Woodland                    1
-  7      Wooded Grassland            1000
+  7      Wooded Grassland            1
-  8      Closed Shrubland            398
+  8      Closed Shrubland            0.398
-  9      Open Shrubland              398
+  9      Open Shrubland              0.398
-  10     Grassland                   650
+  10     Grassland                   0.65
-  11     Cropland (Row Crops)        650
+  11     Cropland (Row Crops)        0.65
-  12     Bare Ground                 500
+  12     Bare Ground                 0.5
-  13     Urban and Built-Up          300
+  13     Urban and Built-Up          0.3
-  14     Wetland                     1200
+  14     Wetland                     1.2
-  15     Mixed Evergreen             1000
+  15     Mixed Evergreen             1
-  16     Mixed Forest                1000
+  16     Mixed Forest                1
-  17     Orchards/Vineyards          700
+  17     Orchards/Vineyards          0.7
-  18     Pasture                     850
+  18     Pasture                     0.85
-  19     Sclerophyllous Forests      1000
+  19     Sclerophyllous Forests      1
   ====== =========================== ====